-lcon Description G Maps - Use to see you location on a map (with public transit, traffic or satellite overlays).
+Icon Description G Maps - Use to see you location on a map (with public transit, traffic or satellite overlays).
 Search for any business or place of interest.
-Provides turn-by-turn navigation with voice guidance and traffic-avoidance and alternate routes, for drivers, cyclist, walkers and users of public transportation.
-TC51 with GMS only.
-MobiControl Stage - Opens the MobiControl Stage application to stage the device. $\widehat{\mathbf{n}}$ Music - Play music stored on the microSD card.
-TC51 without GMS only.
-G News & Weather - Provides news and weather information.
+Provides turn-by-turn navigation with voice guidance and traffic-avoidance and alternate routes, for drivers, cyclist, walkers and users of public transportation (Available only on devices with GMS software). ÷ Messaging - Send SMS and MMS messages.
+See Messaging on page 4-5 for more information.
+MobiControl Stage - Opens the MobiControl Stage application to stage the device.
+1 Music - Play music stored on the microSD card (Available only on devices without GMS software).
+G News &amp; Weather - Provides news and weather information (Available only on devices with GMS software).
 Notes - Use to take and save notes.
-6 Phone - Use to dial a phone number when used with some Voice over IP (VoIP) clients (VoIP telephony ready only).
-Available on builds BSP 19-01.4 and above.
-Photos - Use to sync photos with Google account.
-TC51 with GMS only.
-3 Play Books - Use to read books.
-TC51 with GMS only.
-Play Games - Use to play games.
-TC51 with GMS only.
-Play Movies & TV - View movies and video on your device.
-TC51 with GMS only.
-0 Play Music - Use to listen to music.
-TC51 with GMS only.
-Play Newsstand - Displays current news.
-TC51 with GMS only.
+C Phone - Use to make cellular calls or to dial a phone number when used with some Voice over IP (VoIP) clients.
+Photos - Use to sync photos with Google account (Available only on devices with GMS software).
+Play Books - Use to read books (Available only on devices with GMS software).
+Play Games - Use to play games (Available only on devices with GMS software).
+Play Movies & TV - View movies and video on your device (Available only on devices with GMS software).
+0 Play Music - Use to listen to music (Available only on devices with GMS software).

-lcon Description Play Store - Download music, movies, books, and Android apps and games from the Google Play Store.
-TC51 with GMS only.
-(I) PTT Express - Use to launch PTT Express client for VoIP communication.
-Vm Rapid Deployment - Allows the TC51 to stage a device for initial use by initiating the deployment of settings, firmware and software.
+Icon Description Play Newsstand - Displays current news (Available only on devices with GMS software).
+Play Store - Download music, movies, books, and Android apps and games from the Google Play Store (Available only on devices with GMS software). \$ 1)) PTT Express - Use to launch PTT Express client for VoIP communication.
+Vm.
+Rapid Deployment - Allows the TC56 to stage a device for initial use by initiating the deployment of settings, firmware and software.
 Requires the purchase of an MSP client license per device.
 R RxLogger - Use to diagnose device and application issues.
-See the TC51 Touch Computer Integrator Guide for Android Version 6.0.1 for more information.
-Battery Manager - Displays battery information, including charge level, status, health and wear level.
-SimulScan Demo - Use to demonstrate the document capture feature of the TC51.
-Available on builds BSP 19-01.4 and above.
-SMARTMU - A diagnostic intelligent app.
-Use to diagnose surrounding area and display network stats, such as coverage hole detection, or AP in vicinity.
-Available on builds BSP 19-01.4 and above.
-Sound Recorder - Use to record audio.
-TC51 without GMS only.
-1 StageNow - Allows the TC51 to stage a device for initial use by initiating the deployment of settings, firmware and software.
-0 Tethering & portable hotspot - Use to configure tethering and Wi-Fi hotspot.
-Videos - Play videos on the device.
-TC51 without GMS only. \ Voice Search - Use to perform searches by asking questions.
-TC51 with GMS only.
+See the TC56 Touch Computer Integrator Guide for Android Version 6.0.1 for more information.
+Q Search - (Available only on devices without GMS software).
+0 Settings - Use to configure the TC56.
+Snapdragon Camera - Take photos or record videos.
+For more information see Camera on page 4-8.
+Sound Recorder - Use to record audio (Available only on devices without GMS software).
+1 StageNow - Allows the TC56 to stage a device for initial use by initiating the deployment of settings, firmware and software.
+Tethering & portable hotspot - Use to configure tethering and Wi-Fi hotspot.
+Videos - Play videos on the device (Available only on devices without GMS software).